Harold Prince: Personal life

 Prince married Judy Chaplin, daughter of composer and musical director Saul Chaplin, on October 26, 1962.
 They are parents of Daisy Prince, a director, and Charles Prince, a conductor.
-Actor Alexander Chaplin, best known as "James Hobert" on Spin City, is Prince's son-in-law.
+Actor Alexander Chaplin, best known for his role as James Hobert on Spin City, is Prince's son-in-law.
 At the time of his death, Prince lived in Manhattan and Switzerland.

 Death

-Prince died in Reykjavík, Iceland, on July 31, 2019, at the age of 91.

-The marquee lights of Broadway theatres were dimmed on July 31, 2019, in the traditional gesture of honor.
+Prince died in Reykjavík, Iceland, on July 31, 2019, at the age of 91, after falling ill while traveling from Switzerland to the United States.
+Later that day, the marquee lights of Broadway's theaters were dimmed in a traditional gesture of honor.
 A memorial was held at Broadway's Majestic Theatre on December 16, 2019.